Severinzz/Sjakk-Arena-Frontend/README.md

 cypress open
 ```
 Some of the tests require the [backend](https://github.com/Severinzz/Sjakk-Arena-backend) to be up and running
-and some tests have the network requests "mocked/stubbed"
+and some tests have the network requests "mocked/stubbed".
+Some of the tests also requires the dummy data defined in the
+backend to be in that exact state.

 ### Lints and fixes files
 ```